Flexible Spatio-Temporal Hawkes Process Models for Earthquake Occurrences: Background

 where $d>0$ and $q>1$ are the parameters to be estimated, and $\sigma(m)$ is a spatial lag scaling factor that is either $\sigma(m) = 1$ or $\sigma(m) = \exp(\beta m)$ for a constant $\beta>0$.

 For the estimation of $\mu$ and other parameters in $\kappa$, $g_1$, and $g_2$, one can maximize the log-likelihood

 for the set of parameters $\Theta = \{\mu_1, \mu_2, \cdots, \mu_k, a_0, a, \beta, d, q, c, p\}$ \citep{daley2003introduction, reinhart2018review}.
-Here, $(\mu_1, \mu_2, \cdots, \mu_k)$ are the heights of 2-dimensional histogram or the coefficients of splines.
+Here, $(\mu_1, \mu_2, \cdots, \mu_k)$ are the heights of a 2-dimensional histogram or the coefficients of splines.
 One of the most well-known attempts is the so-called stochastic declustering method in \cite{zhuang2002stochastic}.
 By assigning the probability for an earthquake being a mainshock, it stochastically splits the entire earthquake population into mainshocks and aftershocks.
 Initially, it assumes that $\mu(x,y)$ is constant and maximizes the likelihood to estimate $\kappa(m)$, $g_1(\Delta x, \Delta y;m)$, and $g_2(\Delta t)$.
 Given these estimates, the probability that the $i$-th event is a mainshock can be calculated by $\rho_i = \mu(x_i, y_i) / \lambda(x_i, y_i, t_i | \mathcal{H}_{t_i})$.
 Then one can update the estimate of the background rate by $\hat{\mu}(x,y) = T^{-1} \sum_{i=1}^N \rho_i G(x - x_i, y - y_i),$ where $G$ is a (Gaussian) kernel with an appropriate bandwidth.
 Now the stochastic declustering method iterates between the estimation of ($\kappa$, $g_1$, $g_2$) and $\mu$ until convergence. \cite{veen2008estimation} proposed an EM-type algorithm that also estimates the ETAS models using the stochastic branching structure.
 This framework is general in that it is also used to estimate the nonparametric ETAS models from which our method is derived.
 As a result, we suspend the algorithm explanation for the time being and discuss it later.

 The underlying mechanism of earthquake occurrences may vary from location to location due to factors we could not account for in the model.
 Hence, a natural extension of ETAS models would be able to incorporate location dependence property. \cite{ogata2004space} suggested a penalized likelihood estimation method of parametric model that every earthquake has its own parameters.
-Then he interpolated the value of each parameter based on Delaunay triangulation tessellated by the epicenters. \cite{harte2014etas} proposed a model which used space-time closeness between the events to allow the parameters to vary both spatially and temporally.
+He interpolated the value of each parameter based on Delaunay triangulation tessellated by the epicenters. \cite{harte2014etas} proposed a model which used space-time closeness between the events to allow the parameters to vary both spatially and temporally. \cite{zhuang2015weighted} proposed weighted likelihood estimators based on residual analysis to estimate the spatially varying parameters in ETAS models.